galenseilis/canomaly/README.md

 ## Documentation

-The documentation is available https://canomaly.readthedocs.io/en/latest/index.html, or you can build is locally using the following:
+The documentation is available https://canomaly.readthedocs.io/en/latest/index.html, or you can build it locally using the following:

 ```bash
 cd /path/to/canomaly/docs